-People usually think stage fright, or any performance anxiety, comes from not being good enough or not being certain of what you are doing.
-Hence the old adage practice, practice, practice.
-But how can that be, if Bette Midler could have stage fright for that long?
+People usually think stage fright, or any performance anxiety, comes from not being good enough or not being confident in what you are doing.
+Hence the adage practice, practice, practice.
+But how can that be if Bette Midler could have stage fright for that long?

 Does it just take the time to “get good enough” to free yourself from your fear and feel safe?
 I say a resounding “NO!”

-Because talent and experience are not what stage fright is based on.
-There are plenty of people who have stage fright at all levels of accomplishment, and plenty of people who don’t.
+Because having stage fright or not, doesn’t depend on talent and experience.
+There are plenty of people who have stage fright at all levels of accomplishment and plenty of people who don’t.

-To accelerate getting over your fear, you have to have the right mental perspective about what stage fright is, and isn’t, and where it actually comes from.
+To accelerate getting over your fear, you need to have the proper mental perspective about what stage fright is and isn’t and what causes it.
 That perspective will lead you to techniques that will make a real difference for you.

-Here are several thoughts that might help you get to the right perspective.
+Here are several thoughts that might help you get to the proper perspective.

 Conquer Stage Fright Step 1: GET A NEW PERSPECTIVE

-But if we regard our fear as being in our brain, as just a “brain firing” if you will, which it actually is, then we can regard it with the same objectivity that we regard a cut in our finger, or a pain in our knee.
+But if we regard our fear as being in our brain, as just a “brain firing,” if you will, which it is, then we can consider it with the same objectivity that we regard a cut in our finger or a pain in our knee.
 It’s just that our brains are a little “closer to home.”